-Below are listed all the calendars which have already been published.
-You can look for the new calendars on the first of every month.
+Below are listed all the calendars by the month they were published.
 Each post contains the calendar download with ideas for exploration and space for recording along with literature ideas, nature books to go along with that month, and extra nature exploring ideas.

 Nature Journal Calendar Bundle eBook